IsaacCheng9/brewhouse-management/README.md

 inventory of each beer in Barnaby's Brewhouse in terms of both volume and number of 500 ml bottles.
 You can also add or remove volume of a given beer by selecting the beer recipe and volume, then clicking on a button to `Add to Inventory` or `Remove from Inventory`.
+A negative volume is purposefully allowed so debts of volumes can be accounted for.
 Inventory data is automatically saved whenever changes are made.

 Customer orders can be added in from the `Inventory Management` section as well.
 The user can add an order ID, beer, and volume to record the